- 300ml beneficiaries

 - 50g activities/equipment

-It’s not rocket science.
+It’s baking, not rocket science.

 Over time, I’ve come to the conclusion that gaining experience in trust fundraising isn’t about increasing my breadth of knowledge with new skills, but by deepening it.
 It’s applying basic skills and becoming more proficient in them over time as I prepare and submit applications.
 Here are my basics:

 Do you have service delivery staff and senior management approval?
 Front-line staff buy-in and understanding are essential for success.
 Many funders require highest level sign-off.
 Avoid surprising your CEO with last minute approval requests.

 Who are your competitors?
 Where is your service in the spectrum across your locality, region, and nation?
 Be realistic and prove it.
 Don’t try to pull the wool over your potential funders’ eyes – they probably have a better idea of what services are being delivered at what quality than any of us do.

 Do your research.
 Use any resources to which you have access to avoid scattergun approaches.
 Find and meet funder guidelines.
 Call them to ask appropriate questions for clarification.
 Do NOT ask for funding over the telephone.
 Do your trustees know their trustees?
 Network.

 Grammar and spelling.
 If it is written well, you see the message.
-If it is written poorly you see the mistakes.
-Spell-check, and if possible get someone else to sense-check, proofread and copy-edit your application before it is sent.
+If it is written poorly, you see the mistakes.
+Spell-check, and if possible, get someone else to sense-check, proofread and copy-edit your application before it is sent.

-- Follow the instructions.
+Follow the instructions.
 The guidelines are often the first test: If you follow them, you’ll probably follow their terms & conditions.
 Meet specific word counts or deadlines.

 Whilst trust funding, like baking, isn’t rocket science, its devil is in the detail.
 Over time, you’ll find your own writing style.
 Write often.
 Write about what you love and hate.
 Bring that to your fundraising practice.
 I wish you luck, synonyms, and great projects.
+And cake.

-This article originally appeared on the Institute of Fundraising blog.
+An earlier version of this article originally appeared on the Institute of Fundraising blog.